keefo/NeewerLite/README.md

 Now, when you say “Meow” voice control will switch on/off your LED lights.

+# Tested Lights

+* Neewer 660 RGB Led Light.

 # TO DO LIST

 If you find a way to implement these features, feel free to create a pull request.

+- [ ] Test other Neewer LED lights
 - [ ] Add scene support
 - [ ] Lights sync with music
-- [ ] Add pictures for other Neewer LED lights
+- [ ] Add support for other Neewer LED lights

 # License